GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 - Uses `[popover=auto]` for light dismiss.
 - JavaScript listens for the video's `play` event and pops the video up.
-- The pop-ups `hide` event pauses the video.
+- The pop-ups `popoverhide` event pauses the video.

 {% Codepen {
     user: 'web-dot-dev',